EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Experiments

 \subsection{Experiment Setting}

-\textbf{Dataset.} We first collect 10k indoor and outdoor images of people of different countries and genders, each with 3-12 expressions.
+\textbf{Dataset.} We first collect 10k indoor and outdoor images of people of different countries and genders, each with 3 to 12 expressions.
 Then, we use LIQE \cite{zhang2023liqe} to filter out low-quality images and crop out 512$\times$512 face square images.
 Subsequently, this dataset is employed to train the Base E-Adapter based on SD1.5 \cite{rombach2022sd}.
 Afterward, we construct about 120k cross-identity triplets through IDI.
-Through expression consistency filtering, we retain about 100k triplets named \textbf{CIEP100K}, for training and fine-tuning the Refined E-Adapter.
+Through expression consistency filtering, we retain about 100k triplets named \textbf{CIEP100k}, for training and fine-tuning the Refined E-Adapter.
 For evaluation, we gather images of 50 celebrities from diverse fields, with 30 different expressions.

 \textbf{Implementation Details.} We train the Base E-Adapter on SD1.5 to construct data and the Refined E-Adapter on both SD1.5 \cite{rombach2022sd} and SDXL \cite{podell2023sdxl}.
 In the Base E-Adapter training stage, our model is trained from scratch for 0.5 days.
 In SD1.5, we train the Refined E-Adapter for 1 day and fine-tune it for 4 hours.
-In SDXL, the input images are super-resolution using SwinIR \cite{liang2021swinir} to a resolution of 1024$\times$1024, and we train the Refined E-Adapter for 2 days and fine-tune it for 0.5 days.
-More details are provided in \textit{supplementary materia} Sec. \ref{sec:sup_detail}.
+In SDXL, we train the Refined E-Adapter for 2 days and fine-tune it for 0.5 days.
+More details are provided in \textit{supplementary material} Sec. \ref{sec:sup_detail}.

 \textbf{Baselines.} We compare our model with prior methods, including OpenPose \cite{zhang2023controlnet}, MediaPipe \cite{lugaresi2019mediapipe}, Arc2Face \cite{paraperas2024arc2face}, and FineFace \cite{varanka2024fineface}, using the same configurations (base model, text prompt, inference steps, etc.).
 Although portrait animation methods are fundamentally different from our approach, we assess these methods, including FaceAdapter \cite{han2024faceadapter}, X-Portrait \cite{xie2024xportrait}, and LivePortrait \cite{guo2024liveportrait}, to thoroughly evaluate our method.
 For the diffusion-based methods, we integrate IP-Adapter \cite{ye2023ipa} plugin for identity preservation.
 For animation-based methods, an expressionless image of the portrait is generated, and then animation is applied.
 We select LivePortrait \cite{guo2024liveportrait} to construct data triples $\mathcal{T}$ and train the E-Adapter, which serves as our strong baseline.